hmc-cs111-spring2016/project-ideas/free-2.md

 ### Benefits and drawbacks
 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_

+This could be a really cool project because it addresses a very relevant need and has lots of room for language development.
+Because of longstanding societal stigmas, periods aren't regularly talked about.
+As such, the idea of developing a language to specifically talk about them sounds like a cool way to push back against the typical silence and help out people with periods.
+However, this might not be a good project because it would require a lot more scientific knowledge than perhaps is within the scope of this class.